Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Problem formulation and Homogenisation

-Here for $\bfn$ the outer unit normal of $\Gamma_i = \partial C_i \backslash \partial Q$.
+Here for $\bfn$ the outer unit normal of $\Gamma_j = \partial C_j \backslash \partial Q$.
 We now state the main result of the article. \begin{theorem} Consider $f_\ep \in L^2(\Omega)$, $f \in L^2(\Omega \times Q)$ such that $f_\ep \qp f$, and $u_\ep$ the solution to \eqref{resolventproblem}.
 Then $u_\ep$ converges, up to some subsequence, in the ${\bftheta}$-quasi-periodic sense to $u \in U_\bftheta$ the unique solution to \eqref{qphomlimit0}, equivalently \eqref{representation}. \end{theorem}

-An immediate consequence of Theorem \ref{blochhomogenisation} is that for each $\bftheta \in [0,2\pi)^3$, the operator $A_\ep$ strong $\bftheta$-quasi-periodically two-scale resolvent converges to the operator $A^{\rm hom}_\bftheta$ associated to problem \eqref{representation}, see Section \ref{sec:qpcon} for details.
-Consequently, Proposition \ref{tsrescon}, therein, informs us that the lower semi-continuity of the spectra in the Hausdorff sense is ensured:
+An immediate consequence of Theorem \ref{blochhomogenisation} is that for each $\bftheta \in [0,2\pi)^3$, the operator $A_\ep$ strong resolvent $\bftheta$-quasi-periodically two-scale converges to the operator $A^{\rm hom}_\bftheta$ associated to problem \eqref{representation}, see Definition \ref{stopcon} in Section \ref{sec:qpcon}.
+Consequently, Proposition \ref{tsrescon} informs us that the lower semi-continuity of the spectra in the Hausdorff sense is ensured: